 Off the coast of Townsville in Queensland, Magnetic Island is a must during a road trip on the East Coast.
-Nicknamed “the island of koalas”, it is home to the largest colony of these Australian icons.
+Nicknamed “Koala Island”, it is home to the largest colony of these Australian icons.
 This tiny island is the perfect place to relax, snorkel, paddle or even go diving.
 This guide shares the best things to do for the ultimate Magnetic Island experience.

 From Townsville, two ferry companies provide access to Magnetic Island.